saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 dataset in their Github
 repo](https://github.com/tatsu-lab/stanford_alpaca#data-release).

-`CodeAlpaca` is a variant of `Alpaca` containing source code, generated in the same manner as `Alpaca`.
+`CodeAlpaca` is a variant of `Alpaca` containing source code, created by Sahil Chaudhary and also released in March 2023, and was generated in the same manner as `Alpaca`.
 The dataset contains 20,000 samples and can be found [here](https://github.com/sahil280114/codealpaca#data-release).

 `SOGPT` (**S**tack**O**verflow **GPT**) starts with the [StackOverflow Questions